Systemic Support for Britain's Nonstandard Workers

 UK to the US

-In the past, Britain's government took a worldwide lead in extending public employment services to people outside traditional employment.
-Office of Deputy Prime Minister, the NHS and Cabinet Office enabled build of a sophisticated hourly labour market platform built around protections, control, and progression for people needing this work.
-It was launched by 20 local authorities and Tesco, but opposed for years by DWP.
+In the past, Britain's government took a worldwide lead in extending public employment services to people outside normal employment.
+Office of Deputy Prime Minister, the NHS, and Cabinet Office enabled creation of a sophisticated hourly labour market platform built around protections, control, and progression for people needing personalized work.
+It was launched by 20 councils, and Tesco, but opposed for years by DWP.

 Eventually, DWP changed tack and "Slivers-of-Time Working" was made a cornerstone of their Universal Credit reform.
 Regional launches were wound down as the system was integrated into a benefits regime that believed "Some Work is Always Better than None".
-But the Universal Credit became problematic and non-core programmes like ours were shelved.
+But the Universal Credit became problematic and extra components like ours were shelved.

 Public agencies in Los Angeles County have launched the platform (branded GoodFlexi) with an initial focus on responsive care for families with a disabled child.
 Bigger launch in Oregon scheduled for 2025 aims to grow workforces in behavorial health and homeless services by attracting people with lived experience.
 Unions, employers, educators and public agencies are working on further US launches. www.BeyondJobs.com